 Sclerotherapy can cause some discomfort during the recovery period.
 A compression stocking must also be worn for the first week or two after treatment.

-SmartClinics Vein Doctors in Windsor, George Street (Brisbane) and Burleigh Heads on the Gold Coast will advise if this sclerotherapy is best for you.
+SmartClinics Vein Doctors in George Street (Brisbane) and Burleigh Heads on the Gold Coast will advise if this sclerotherapy is best for you.

 Endothermal Ablation with laser or Radiofrequency Ablation